jaredboice/daniel-san/README.md

                 { // the moving of process dates should generally come last in the array of adjustments
                     type: MOVE_THIS_PROCESS_DATE_AFTER_THESE_WEEKDAYS, // to prepay before the specified days, use MOVE_THIS_PROCESS_DATE_BEFORE_THESE_WEEKDAYS
                     weekdays: [SATURDAY, SUNDAY]
                 }
             ]
         },
-        { // rule 2
-            name: 'le cinema',
-            amount: -23.57,
-            type: STANDARD_EVENT, // see "Event Types" - import from constants.js
-            frequency: WEEKLY,
-            processDate: 0, // 0-6 (Number) with 0 representing Sunday - weekday constants are available to be imported
-            dateStart: '2019-01-01',
-            dateEnd: null,
-            specialAdjustments: [
-                { // the moving of process dates should generally come last in the array of adjustments
-                    type: MOVE_THIS_PROCESS_DATE_AFTER_THESE_DATES, // to prepay before the specified dates, use MOVE_THIS_PROCESS_DATE_BEFORE_THESE_DATES
-                    dates: ['2019-07-04', '2019-12-25'], // if a processing date falls on one of these dates it rolls over them
-                    weekdays: [SATURDAY, SUNDAY] // weekdays are optional }
-            ]
-        },